reedhhw/bridgefy-ios-developer-1/README.md

 **user**: Identifier of the disconnected user.

 ### 4. Send data
 The following method is used to send data to another peer.
-This method performs an initial validation over the received parameters and if everything is correct, generates a packet identifier that is returned to the client.
+This method performs an initial validation over the received parameters, and if everything is correct, generates a packet identifier that is returned to the client.
 All of this initial process is synchronous.
 After this, the packet enters to an asynchronous process for the transmission of the packet.

 ```objective-c
 //Objective-C